angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ### One-time string initialization {#one-time-initialization}

-You *should* omit the brackets when all of the following are true:
+Omit the brackets when all of the following are true:
 * The target property accepts a string value.
 * The string is a fixed value that you can bake into the template.
 * This initial value never changes.